An Athlete Wrestling with a Python: Later works

 Leighton made only two other bronzes sculptures, both exhibited at the Royal Academy in 1886.

 Brock assisted Leighton with a second full-size male nude sculpture, his The Sluggard (1885), sometimes titled An Athlete Awakening from Sleep.
-The inspiration for the piece came from his life drawing of model Giuseppe Valona.
+The inspiration for the piece came from his life drawing of model Gaetano Valvona.
 The original bronze measures 1.911 × 0.902 × 0.597 m.
 It was donated to the nascent Tate Gallery by Henry Tate in 1894.
 Smaller casts are in several other museum collections.

 Leighton's third and last bronze sculpture was a much smaller statuette of a female nude, Needless Alarms (1886), depicting a girl frightened by a toad.
 It measures 50.8 × 22.5 × 15.9 cm.
 A cast was acquired by John Everett Millais, and another cast was presented to the Tate Gallery in 1940 by Lady Aberconway (the wife of Henry McLaren, 2nd Baron Aberconway).